Maldives: Man Attacked, Threatened with Death, for

 Zakir Naik has also

-reportedly stated that women must cover themselves
+reportedly stated that women must cover themselves, and reject

 "revealing Western dress," or they are "susceptible to rape."
 Zakir